The New SEO: Why Trust and Expertise Matter More Than Keywords

 Clarity: structure that helps readers think clearly

-Clarity is now a Google ranking signal.
-Google needs to understand your content easily, and so does your reader.
+Clarity is now a Google ranking signal, which means the algorithm needs to understand your content easily, and so does your reader.
 That means:

 When your content is easily digestible, engagement goes up, and engagement signals reinforce authority.